 That said, I’m going to bury the details.
 There’s a reason and it’s because this week, he came up short.

-First, read his column here or in the embed.
+First, read his column here.

 You’ll notice on Facebook, I responded with:

 “Mark, Israel’s oppression of Palestine?
 Who are these people of Palestine?
 The ones who massacred the Jews of Hebron in 1929?
 The ones who refused the U.N. partition plan in 1947?
 The ones who support terrorism, teach hate, and have turned down every peace opportunity?
 The ones you failed to include in your list of so many homophobic groups of people.

 Why do the gay ‘Palestinians’ try to sneak into Israel?
 Freedom to be themselves, or so their own families don’t kill them?
 Why do most of the straight ones in Jerusalem want to stay Israeli citizens?
 That doesn’t sound like oppression to me.”

 “I’ve written time and time again all that you have stated.
 Point is most in our community try to tie international issues to our struggle for equality without understanding the issues.”